pschaus/book_lepl1402/source/part4.rst

 .. admonition:: Exercise
    :class: note

-   Write an iterative algoritm (not recursive) for implementing each of these traversal.
+   Write an iterative algorithm (not recursive) for implementing each of these traversal.
    You will need to use an explicit stack.